 - The job you were hired for no longer exists

 - The need to cut costs means staff numbers must be reduced

 - The business is closing down or moving

 It can still be a genuine redundancy if someone else’s job disappears and they are moved into your job, making you redundant.
 This is known as bumping but can be difficult for your employer to justify as fair.Need advice?
 Contact us to find out how we can help Read all about it!
 Click here to view our latest employment law blogs

 Redundancy and the law – your rights

 In a redundancy situation, the following things should happen:

-- You should be consulted about the redundancy
+- You should be consulted about any potential redundancy

-Our expert employment lawyers specialise in redundancy law and are happy to discuss your situation.
+At Nelsons, our expert employment law solicitors in Derby, Leicester and Nottingham, which is recommended by the independently-researched publication, The Legal 500, specialise in redundancy law and are happy to discuss your situation.

 "My lawyer was wonderful.
 This was my first experience of approaching a Solicitor and I wasn't sure what to expect.
 She helped me massively."Client Feedback